 - The Future of MarTech: MarTech Future

 We often think about MarTech today as an Internet-based solution.
-I would argue that marketing technology itself preceded today's terminology.
-In the early 2000s, I was helping businesses like the New York Times and Toronto Globe and Mail build terabyte-size data warehouses using a number of extract, transformation, and load (ETL) tools.
-We combined transactional data, demographic data, geographic data, and a number of other sources and utilizing these systems to query, send, track, and measure publication advertising, phone tracking, and direct mail campaigns.
+I would argue that marketing technology itself preceded today’s terminology.
+In the early 2000s, I was helping businesses like the New York Times and Toronto Globe and Mail build terabyte-size data warehouses using several extract, transformation, and load (ETL) tools.
+We combined transactional data, demographic data, geographic data, and several other sources and utilized these systems to query, send, track, and measure publication advertising, phone tracking, and direct mail campaigns.

 I don’t know how Scott keeps up with it, but he’s been tracking the rapid growth of this industry for over a decade… and today’s MarTech landscape has over 8,000 companies in it.

-While Scott segments the landscape based on marketing responsibility, the lines are blurring quite a bit with regard to platforms and what their core capabilities are.
-Marketers assemble and integrate these platforms as needed to build, execute, and measure marketing campaigns for acquisition, upsell, and retention of customers.
+MartechMap elegantly segments the landscape based on marketing responsibility, but many platforms are blurring the lines between capabilities.
+Marketers assemble and integrate these platforms as needed to build, execute, and measure marketing campaigns for the acquisition, upsell, and retention of customers.
 This collection of platforms and their integrations is known as the MarTech Stack.

 What Is A MarTech Stack?